 African Scholars Program."
 Phyllis Mugadza, Mechanical Engineering Major

 "I'm from Athens.
 Ohio.
-I've visited Argentina, Chile, Iceland, Morocco, South Africa, and the UAE with my a cappella group, the Yale Spizzwinks(?).
+I've Iceland, Morocco, South Africa, and the UAE with my a cappella group, the Yale Spizzwinks(?).
 This summer we'll be performing in China,

 Engineering Major